-New Mexico reports fewer DWI arrests since pandemic began
+New Mexico to begin giving vaccinations at care facilities

 Data show that alcohol consumption has actually increased since the beginning of the pandemic.
 Blue Cross Blue Shield has reported a 23% rise in alcohol use since March.

 A study released by the RAND Corporation found that binge drinking has increased since 2019.
-That study said 14% of men and 17% of women reported an increase in the amount of alcoholic drinks they consumed each month, the Santa Fe New Mexican reported.
+That study said 14% of men and 17% of women reported an increase in the amount of alcoholic drinks they consumed each month.

 Sign up for Daily Newsletters